Henry Wriothesley, 3rd Earl of Southampton: Portraits

 Numerous portraits of Southampton exist, in which he is depicted with dark auburn hair and blue eyes, compatible with Shakespeare's description of "a man right fair."
 Sir John Beaumont wrote a well-known elegy in his praise, and Gervase Markham wrote of him in a tract entitled Honor in his Perfection, or a Treatise in Commendation of ...
 Henry, Earl of Oxenford, Henry, Earle of Southampton, Robert, Earl of Essex (1624).

 In 2002, a portrait in the Cobbe collection was identified as a portrait of the youthful Earl.
 Portraying him as an androgynous-looking young man, it is now known as the Cobbe portrait of Southampton.

 In April 2008, another portrait believed to be of Southampton, was discovered hidden in a kind of pentimento beneath a portrait of his wife Elizabeth Vernon, when the work was X-rayed in preparation for an exhibition.

+In 2025, a new portrait of the 3rd Earl of Southampton was discovered.
+A historian at the University of Warwick attributed a miniature on a playing card to Nicholas Hilliard.
+It is very small, measuring just two and a quarter inches in height.
+The portrait bears similarities to the aforementioned Cobbe portrait, especially the Earl's hand, which holds his long hair in place at heart level.

-In popular culture
+In fiction

 The Earl has been played on screen by several different actors: